Hi hi! My name’s Trish!

-My Melbourne based vintage blog is Trish Hunter Finds, for which I have been posting since 2008.
+My personal Melbourne based vintage blog and shop is Trish Hunter Finds, for which I have been posting, and selling from since 2008.

-That is where I post regularly about my passion for all things Vintage.
+Here is where I post regularly about my passion for all things vintage.

 I love to learn, teach and inspire which is why I surround myself in Vintage and blogging.
 Vintage is a never ending subject to learn from.
 I will, and can never learn it all, so my mind is always working, hungry and forever, happily unsatisfied.

-My passion for sharing my knowledge of Vintage is huge, and hope in each post, I can inspire my readers to love vintage too.
+My passion for sharing my knowledge of vintage is huge, and hope in each blog post, and in time through bigger forms of media like magazines, and television, I can inspire my readers/viewers to love vintage too.